The Witcher 3: Wild Hunt: Plot

-Realizing that the Hunt will never stop, Ciri and Geralt decide to fight Eredin at a time and place of their choosing.
-They ambush Imlerith, a general of the Hunt and Vesemir's killer, at a Witches' Sabbath hosted by the Crones.
-Imlerith and two of the Crones are slain, but the third escapes with Ciri's medallion.
-While Triss and Yennefer reform the Lodge of Sorceresses to aid in the fight, Geralt recovers the Sunstone, an artifact that can communicate between worlds.
-Using the Sunstone, Avallac'h lures Eredin to Skellige, where Geralt defeats him in combat.
-As he dies, Eredin tells Geralt that Avallac'h has betrayed him, and plans to use Ciri's power for his own ends.
+Taking the fight to the Wild Hunt, Geralt and Ciri ambush and kill Imlerith—Vesemir's killer—at a Witches' Sabbath hosted by the Crones; two Crones are also slain, but the third escapes.
+Meanwhile, Triss and Yennefer reform the Lodge of Sorceresses to aid their fight, and Avallac'h prepares a trap for the Hunt by luring them to Skellige.
+In the ensuing battle, Geralt personally faces and slays Eredin.
+However, before he dies, Eredin claims that Avallac'h plans to use Ciri's power for his own ends.